ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 The diffuseColor and diffuseTexture are the main color and texture of the material.
 These can be placed on basic 3D objects like ViroBox, ViroQuad and ViroSphere.
 Complex Viro3DObjects can have multiple materials.

+####
+// todo: animations

- #### To control the scene we need a ViroController
+#### Control the scene with a ViroController
 With all of the above we can create an awesome scene but we can't interact with it yet.
 The ViroController provides us the ability to interact with our scene.
 {% highlight javascript %}
 <ViroController
 reticleVisibility={true}
 controllerVisibility={true}
 onClick={this._onClickListenerForAllEvents} />
 {% endhighlight %}
 With the reticle (the blue circle in the middle of the view) the user can select and point to objects and call the function in the onClick property.
 It's also possible to use other events like onHover, onTouch, onSwipe, onPinch, onScroll, etc...

+#### There are many more fun components
+// todo: other components and custom components

 ## Demo application
 Before you can build a ViroReact application you need to [request an API key from ViroMedia](https://viromedia.com/signup).
 This should not take more than a few minutes.